jitsedesmet/thesis/user-stories/dedicated-ltqp-languages.md

 ## NautiLOD: A formal language for the web of data graph

 ## SPARQL with property paths on the Web
+Already mentioned above.
+In this context, it would be used more for querying.
+In regard to updates, it has the same issues as normal SPARQL, which has a [dedicated page](SPARQL.md).

 # User stories
 ## User story collection 1: update data I own